SeLite/SeLite.github.io/JavascriptEssential.md

   * Write documentation before implementation.
 You will benefit from it yourself:
     * This extra time enables you to reflect on what you want to achieve at higher level.
     * Reflecting on what you intend to implement can save you unnecessary work (immediately or later).
     * Complexity makes coding often slow and frustrating.
-By documenting first, once implemented you will be free to relax without a feeling of duty for 'paperwork'.
+By documenting first, you will be free to relax with no paperwork duty once implemented.
+    * If you can't finish implementation or you need assistance, it's easier for someone else to pick it up if there's some documentation.
   * Create tests to be run from Selenium IDE - see [PackagedTests](PackagedTests).
   * Don't use fixed line length - see [DocumentationStandard](DocumentationStandard).
 However, split complex expressions on multiple lines.